cloudposse/docs/content/development/best-practices.md

 ## CI/CD

 Using `atlantis` it’s possible to introduce the standard CI/CD process to manage infrastructure rollouts.
-As it relates to terraform, the integration test should involve a “make plan” and a merge to master or other symbolic branch triggers a `make apply`.
+As it relates to terraform, the integration test should involve a “make plan”, and a merge to master or other symbolic branch should trigger a `make apply`.
 Consider using `atlantis` as part of the workflow.